-Provisions for restructuring mainly comprise costs related to the closure of the Italian printing plate factory in Agfa Graphics amounting to 7 million euro, costs related to the withdrawal from the contrast media market in Agfa HealthCare amounting to 4 million euro and employee termination costs.
+Provisions for restructuring mainly comprise employee related costs.
+Most of the additions for this year refer to employee termination costs.

 Other current provisions comprise provisions for onerous rent, legal claims from former staff and a legal claim regarding import duties.